-Then again, Kate realized, not everyone knew that.
+Then again, Kate realized, maybe they didn’t know that.
 Only mages spent any time studying the Fade.
-The average person would take that vision as Chant-sung truth.
+The average person might take that vision as the Chant-sung truth.

-”…and then some glowin’ bint shoves you out of a rift with that mark on your hand,” Coll continued.
+”…and then some glowin’ lass shoves you out of a rift with that mark on your hand,” Coll continued.
 “So now, they all assume…”

 Coll trailed off meaningfully.

 “They assume what?”
 Kate asked.
 Coll paused for dramatic effect.

 “Oh, for Andraste’s sake, Coll, spit it out,” Kate said, nervously.